seed-rs/seed-rs.org/crate/guides/structure.md

 ```

 The update [function]( https://doc.rust-lang.org/book/ch03-03-how-functions-work.html)
-you pass to `seed::App::builder(` describes how the state should change, upon
+you pass to `App::builder(` describes how the state should change, upon
 receiving each type of message.
 It's the only place where the model is changed.
 It accepts a message,
 and model as parameters, and returns an `Update` struct. `Update` contains `ShouldRender` and `Effect`
 enums. `ShouldRender` and its variants are imported in the prelude,